 The Company owns units of the Funds with a mandate to generate capital appreciation and yield through investments in infrastructure assets.
 Limited partnership investments are structured to give the third-party sponsor the exclusive right to manage and control the Funds.
-The structured entities invested in by the Company are financed by the capital commitments and contributions of the limited partners of the Funds.
+These limited partnerships are financed by the capital commitments and contributions of the limited partners of the Funds.
 The Company's maximum exposure to loss is limited to the total capital contributed to these Funds by the Company.
 The Company has committed to providing future capital contributions which are disclosed in note 26.